cselab/pypi4u/README.md

 ### TMCMC Parameters
 Besides the common parameters, also TMCMC requires additional parameters that need to be defined by the user.
 They are included in the parameter file `tmcmc.par` (located in the TMCMC directory) and are TMCMC specific parameters such as *pop_size, bbeta = 0.04, tol_COV* and *BURN_IN*.
-Further settings can be changed within the default settings folder.
+Further settings can be changed within the default settings section of the `tmcmc.par` file.

 ```[SIMULATION SETTINGS]
 pop_size = 2000